Brent crude stays above $125 on Fed comments, Iran

 Investors were expecting a quick reversal of monetary easing following upbeat economic signs.

-Asian stocks rebounded, after a more than 1 percent gain in Wall Street stocks, while the dollar eased following Bernanke's comments.
+Asian stocks rebounded, after a more than 1 percent gain in Wall Street stocks, while the dollar eased after Bernanke's comments.

 A weaker greenback makes dollar-denominated commodities cheaper for holders of other currencies.